kilim/kilim/README.md

     }
 ```

-java 11:
+java 11 early access:
+  * the java 8 compiled version supports java 11
   * ASM support for java 11 is not yet final and uses `Opcodes.ASM7_EXPERIMENTAL`
-  * there is a `java11` tag in github - cherry-pick this commit and install locally
-  * this change should work fine for java 7, 8, 9 and 10 as well, but as the API is marked "experimental"
-      so the change has not been merged into master (it will be when java 11 is released)
-  * maven central: `2.0.0-25-jdk11`
+    * per the mailing list, there are no known or suspected issues with this java 11 support
+  * constant dynamics and preview classes are not yet supported - they will be when usage in the wild is seen
   * JEP 330 single-file source invocation works
     * call `Kilim.trampoline` to enable weaving
     * the JEP 330 class loader has some limitations which must be worked around
-    * use the kilim jar as a `-javaagent`
+    * use the kilim jar as a `-javaagent` (optimistic that this won't be necessary once java 11 final is released)
     * see `demos/java11`